-Name Type Description STPCLK# Input STPCLK# (Stop Clock), when asserted, causes the processor to enter a low power Stop-Grant state.
+Name Туре Description STPCLK# Input STPCLK# (Stop Clock), when asserted, causes the processor to enter a low-power Stop-Grant state.
 The processor issues a Stop-Grant Acknowledge transaction, and stops providing internal clock signals to all processor core units except the FSB and APIC units.
 The processor continues to snoop bus transactions and service interrupts while in Stop-Grant state.
 When STPCLK# is deasserted, the processor restarts its internal clock to all units and resumes execution.
-The assertion of STPCLK# has no effect on the bus clock; STPCLK# is an asynchronous input. тск Input TCK (Test Clock) provides the clock input for the processor Test Bus (also known as the Test Access Port).
-Please refer to the platform design guide for termination requirements and implementation details.
+The assertion of STPCLK# has no effect on the bus clock; STPCLK# is an asynchronous input.
+TCK Input TCK (Test Clock) provides the clock input for the processor Test Bus (also known as the Test Access Port).
 TDI Input TDI (Test Data In) transfers serial test data into the processor.
 TDI provides the serial input needed for JTAG specification support.
-Please refer to the appropriate platform design guide for termination requirements and implementation details.
 TDO Output TDO (Test Data Out) transfers serial test data out of the processor.
 TDO provides the serial output needed for JTAG specification support.
-Please refer to the appropriate platform design guide for termination requirements and implementation details.
-TEST1, TEST2, TEST3, TEST4 Input TEST1 and TEST2 must have a stuffing option of separate pull down resistors to V{SS} .
-For testing purposes it is recommended, but not required, to route the TEST3 and TEST4 pins through a ground referenced 55ohm trace that ends in a via that is near a GND via and is accessible through an oscilloscope connection.
-Please refer to the appropriate platform design guide for more details.
+TEST1, TEST2, TEST3, TEST4 Input TEST1 and TEST2 must have a stuffing option of separate pull-down resistors to $V{SS}.$ For testing purposes it is recommended, but not required, to route the TEST3 and TEST4 pins through a ground referenced $55\text{-}\Omega$ trace that ends in a via that is near a GND via and is accessible through an oscilloscope connection.
 THERMDA Other Thermal Diode Anode.
 THERMDC Other Thermal Diode Cathode.
 THERMTRIP# Output The processor protects itself from catastrophic overheating by use of an internal thermal sensor.
 This sensor is set well above the normal operating temperature to ensure that there are no false trips.
-The processor will stop all execution when the junction temperature exceeds approximately 125°C. This is signalled to the system by the THERMTRIP# (Thermal Trip) pin.
+The processor stops all execution when the junction temperature exceeds approximately 125°C. This is signalled to the system by the THERMTRIP# (Thermal Trip) pin.
 TMS Input TMS (Test Mode Select) is a JTAG specification support signal used by debug tools.
-Please contact you Intel representative for more details TRDY# Input TRDY# (Target Ready) is asserted by the target to indicate that it ready to receive a write or implicit writeback data transfer.
+TRDY# Input TRDY# (Target Ready) is asserted by the target to indicate that it is ready to receive a write or implicit writeback data transfer.
 TRDY# must connect the appropriate pins of both FSB agents.
 TRST# Input TRST# (Test Reset) resets the Test Access Port (TAP) logic.
 TRST# must be driven low during power on Reset.
 V {CC} Input Processor core power supply.
 V {CCA} Input V {CCA} provides isolated power for the internal processor core PLL's.
 V {CCP} Input Processor I/O Power Supply.

 Name Туре Description V {CC_SENSE} Output V{CC_SENSE} together with V{SS_SENSE} are voltage feedback signals to Intel® MVP 6 that control the 2.1-m Ω loadline at the processor die.
 It should be used to sense or measure power near the silicon with little noise.
 VID[6:0] Output VID[6:0] (Voltage ID) pins are used to support automatic selection of power supply voltages (V{CC}).
-Unlike some previous generations of processors, these are CMOS signals that are driven by the Celeron M processor.
+Unlike some previous generations of processors, these are CMOS signals that are driven by the processor.
 The voltage supply for these pins must be valid before the VR can supply V{CC} to the processor.
 Conversely, the VR output must be disabled until the voltage supply for the VID pins becomes valid.
 The VID pins are needed to support the processor voltage specification variations.
 See Table 2 for definitions of these pins.
 The VR must supply the voltage that is requested by the pins, or disable itself.
 V {SS_SENSE} Output V{SS_SENSE} together with V{CC_SENSE} are voltage feedback signals to Intel MVP 6 that control the 2.1-m Ω loadline at the processor die.
 It should be used to sense or measure ground near the silicon with little noise.